About Winnipeg’s river skating trail and its architectural award-winning warming huts

 “Stackhouse” by invited artist Anish Kapoor is getting a lot of attention.
 The 72-tonne structure is made of ice blocks harvested from the Red River.
 Architect Luca Roncoroni, who created the Victorian apartment at the Sweden IceHotel, led the sculpting team.

-Opening and closing the Red River Mutual Trail is dependent on weather.
+Opening and closing of the trail is dependent on weather.
 Typically, the trail opens in January and closes sometime in March.
 The length varies from year to year, again dependent on weather.
 The trail is accessible from The Forks, is free, and has no set hours.
+(Note: Nestaweya, the name of the trail, is the original Cree name for the site of The Forks, a long-time meeting point for Indigenous peoples.)
 The trail is groomed late night or early morning and you need to be aware of machines on the ice at those times.
-Skates are available for rent at The Forks Market from 10 am to 10 pm.
+Skates are available for rent at The Forks Market from 10 am to 10 pm weather permitting.
 If you walk the walking trail, normal winter walking boots are sufficient.
 Be on the lookout for icy patches, particularly where water may have dripped under bridges.

 Information and tips about the trail, along with current conditions and any closures, can be found on its web page.
 Trail conditions vary with the weather.
 Check current conditions before you head out.